Six Mile Cypress Slough Preserve

 The Six Mile Cypress Slough Preserve is a 3,500 acre wetland, located in Fort Myers, Florida, which filters rainwater on its way towards Estero Bay.
 The preserve contains a 1.2-mile boardwalk trail, interpretive center, and amphitheater.
 The slough is a nine mile long, one-third of a mile wide, wildlife corridor, providing a safe way for animals to travel within the Fort Myers city limits.
 A 57-square-mile watershed drains into the slough.

 The Six Mile Cypress Slough Preserve boardwalk hours are from dawn to dusk year-round.
 The Interpretive Center hours are from 10 a.m. to 4 p.m.
 Tuesday through Sunday.

 The parking fee is $1 per hour per vehicle, maximum $5 for the day.
 Lee County Annual Parking Stickers are accepted at this location.

 History

 The Monday Group, a Fort Myers high school environmental class, went door-to-door, petitioning that Lee County residents raise their own taxes to purchase and protect the slough as a preserve.
 As a result, the students gathered enough signatures for a referendum to be placed on the ballot in 1976.

+The Importance of Conservation

+The wetlands at Six Mile Cypress are a vital part of the ecosystem, providing clean water and serving as a natural flood control system.
+The wetlands are also habitats for plants and animals, including many endangered species.
+In addition, the wetlands provide a home to many species of migratory birds and are a critical stop on the Atlantic Flyway.
+With development on the rise, wetlands are under increased pressure, and many are destroyed every year.
+The wetlands at Six Mile Cypress are protected by the Southwest Florida Water Management District, which works hard to protect and maintain the health of the wetlands.
+With more and more development happening in the area, the need for conservation is greater than ever.